Fabs/mysterious-ruby/README.md

     - [x] User can read all, create all, but update and deleted only his records.
 - [x] There should be at least 2 different models except User.
     - [x] Those models should be in relation (1 to many).
+- [x] Deploy Heroku
 - [ ] Seeds file with at least one record of sample data for each model.
-- [x] Deploy Heroku

-## NOTES
-- APIPIE: Document image show image_url param
-- Score API
-- publish docs as gh page
+- [ ] Finish this document